qrstuff/checkpoint/README.md

 5. Add a [manual approval](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-action-add.html) action in the Codepipeline.

-6. Create S3 bucket to store the packaged code used in deployment of lambda functions.
+6. Create S3 bucket to store the packaged code used in deployment of Lambda functions.

 #### Template Deployment: